WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. If `signature` is not a valid signature of `message` by `publicKey` using `signing-alg`, return "invalid".
-1. If `integrity` names a header field and parameter that is not present in `headers`' response headers or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been implemented yet), then return "invalid".
+1. If `integrity` names a header field and parameter that is not present in `responseHeaders` or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been implemented yet), then return "invalid".
 If the selected header field provides integrity guarantees weaker than SHA-256, return "invalid".
 If